-Students at Fred’s Appliance Academy learn to diagnose and repair all sorts of electrical appliances, including washing machines, dryers, garbage disposals and refrigerators.
+Students at Fred’s Appliance Academy learn to diagnose and repair all sorts of electrical appliances, including washing machines, dryers, garbage disposals, and refrigerators.
 Here pupils acquire the skills that are needed to fix devices from a range of well-known appliance brands such as KitchenAid, Frigidaire, Maytag and Samsung.

-Today’s top 5 appliance brands
+Today’s top 5 appliance brands by volume

 Visit any showroom, and you’re sure to see that five major appliance brands dominate the mainstream market.
 Whirlpool, Electrolux, GE, LG, and Samsung are appliance makers everyone’s heard of.
 What you may not know is which company owns a particular brand.